andrindecsy/acore-server-infrastructure/README.md

 ## Overview

 This project covers my journey of setting up a persistent application server on a Linux machine, which could be your main machine, a VM on your main machine, a cloud VM, a Raspberry Pi or any other device with enough memory and an internet connection.
 You could find any one piece of information in here useful for your own projects.
-It is meant more as a documentation of the learning process and less as a comprehensive, all-encompassing guide.
+It is meant more as a documentation of all the interesting facts I learned throughout and less as a comprehensive, all-encompassing guide.
 It includes:

 - Network diagnosis and resolution aka. my friends can't connect to my server, what do I do?
 - Fully automated monitoring and maintenance via Cron-Jobs.
 This includes server-data logging, scheduled controlled restart and a watchdog process for detecting crashed services and automatically restarting them